Wide stochastic networks: Gaussian limit and PAC-Bayesian training: Introduction

-The PAC-Bayesian bounds \cite{mcall-pac-bayesian, mcallester, guedj2019primer, catoniPAC} are upper bounds on the expected generalization error of a stochastic network, holding with high probability over the choice of the training dataset.
-The underlying idea is that if the distribution of the network random parameters does not change much during the training, then the trained model should not be prone to overfit.
-The ``distance'' between the initial and final network configurations is measured via the Kullback-Leibler divergence $\KL(\Q\|\PR)$ between a data-independent prior distribution $\PR$ on the network stochastic parameters, fixed before the training, and the final (posterior) distribution $\Q$, obtained with the training.
-We call a training method PAC-Bayesian when its goal is to optimize a PAC-Bayesian bound.
-However, as long as the distribution of the network output is unknown, this optimization cannot be tackled directly, and a bounded and differentiable surrogate of the 0-1 loss needs to be used \cite{dziugaite2017computing, perezortiz2020tighter}.
+The PAC-Bayesian theory originated from the seminal work of \cite{ShaweTaylor1997APA}, \cite{shawetaylor1998}, and \cite{mcall-pac-bayesian, mcallester}.
+We refer to \cite{catoniPAC} for an extensive monograph on the topic, and to \cite{guedj2019primer} and \cite{alquier2021user} for recent introductory overviews.
+It is a framework that provides upper bounds on the expected generalisation error of stochastic classifiers, with high probability over the random draw of the training dataset.
+The underlying idea is that if the distribution of the network's parameters does not change much during the training, then the learnt model should not be prone to overfit.

-Here, we propose to use our Gaussian approximation to train a wide stochastic network in a way that makes it possible to optimize the PAC-Bayesian bound directly.
-We empirically show that wide stochastic networks trained in this way can achieve better performances than those obtained by training via the standard PAC-Bayesian methods.
+We call PAC-Bayesian training a procedure that aims to optimise a PAC-Bayesian bound.
+Often this optimisation cannot be tackled directly, as the distribution of the network's output is unknown, and one needs to sample multiple realisations of the stochastic parameters \citep{dziugaite2017computing, perezortiz2021tighter}.
+In this paper, we propose to train a shallow wide stochastic network by exploiting the fact that it has an approximately Gaussian output.
+Notably, this approach allows for the direct optimisation of PAC-Bayesian bounds, even when a non-differentiable loss function, such as the 01-loss, is considered.
+We show empirically that the procedure that we present can bring tighter bounds and outperform standard PAC-Bayesian training methods.

+As a final remark, it is worth mentioning that this is not the first work suggesting to exploit the output's Gaussianity to train a stochastic network.
+For instance, \cite{alquier-ridgway-chopin} uses a similar approach, but limited to a linear model for binary classification.
+Also, \cite{clerico22aistats} built on a preprint of the current paper to develop a Gaussian training method for multilayer architectures.